angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md

 There are a few conventions worth mentioning:

 -   The memory size is not specified in this implementation; other implementations may impose a strict limit.
 -   This implementation supports _"byte wrapping"_.
 If a byte overflows (> 255), it wraps to 0.
-If it underflows (< 0), it also wraps to 0.
+If it underflows (< 0), it wraps to 255.
 -   This implementation does not support _"memory wrapping"_.
 If the pointer underflows (< 0), it will panic.

-> Different interpreters may have slightly different conventions[^8], which some programs may rely on.
+> Different interpreters may have slightly different conventions,[^8] which some programs may rely on.
 >
-> The code in this project will not rely on either byte or memory wrapping[^9].
-This ensures that code generated with Mindfck can be run directly on most common brainfuck interpreters.
+> The code in this project will not rely on either byte or memory wrapping.[^9] This ensures that code generated with Mindfck can be run directly on most common brainfuck interpreters.

 #### Custom Debugger